 - Take 3-5 drops of peppermint oil and mix with 1 tablespoon organic almond oil.
 Massage this oil mix on your lower abdomen to ease digestion or on your lower back to experience relief from back pain.

-- Make refreshing mouthwash that is effective in maintaining oral hygiene.
-Take 4 oz filtered water.
-Add 2 teaspoons baking soda, 2 drops of tea tree oil and 2 drops of peppermint oil.
+- Make a refreshing mouthwash that is effective in maintaining oral hygiene.
+Take 4 oz of filtered water and add 2 teaspoons baking soda, 2 drops of tea tree oil and 2 drops of peppermint oil.
 Add this mix to a clean glass jar.
 Use it as a mouthwash 1-2 times a day.

 - In case of tired feet, blend three or four drops in one tablespoon of distilled water or gel, apply to legs and feet, and let dry naturally.

 - In the case of sunburns, add one or two drops in aloe vera gel to reduce the pain from a slight sunburn.